HaikuTeam/animator/QA.md

 Events still fire even when playback has been `pause()`'d or `stop()`'d Expressions still evaluate even when playback has been `pause()`'d or `stop()`'d

+Stage Performance

+I can drag a large bitmap around the stage without bad latency I can drag a large/complex path around the stage without bad latency There isn't any judder when dragging, pausing, then dragging again Playback doesn't lag following lots of on-stage dragging Rapidly transforming Percy doesn't exhibit any lag/pauses/jank Small/fine-grained animations don't exhibit judder

+Timeline Performance

+"Metapoem" takes no more than ~1 second to load (rehydration) I can horizontally scroll the timeline at a reasonable speed I can expand/collapse timeline rows at a reasonable speed I can drag keyframes at a reasonable speed
+I can drag the scrubber at a reasonable speed, seeing values reflect in the input fields

+Bytecode Upgrade

+I can open legacy project "Moto" and it still works correctly I can open legacy project "Move" and it still works correctly I can open tour project "Percy" and it still works correctly I can open legacy project "Metapoem" and it still works correctly I can open a recent project and it still works correctly

+Multi-select/Multi-transform

+I can hold down Shift and click multiple elements to select them I can drag a selection marquee on stage to select multiple elements I can click away from multiple elements to select them I can click on an empty area in multi-selection to select the group I can drag (translate) a group of elements
+I can rotate a group of elements
+I can scale a group of elements
+When I transform a group, I see all their properties update in the timeline I can undo/redo a group transform, and the whole set of changes is undone correctly

+Origin

+An origin crosshairs appears when one element is selected An origin crosshairs appears when multiple element is selected I can hold down Cmd to move the origin crosshairs with one element I can hold down Cmd to move the origin crosshairs with multiple elements When moving the origin crosshairs, the element stays in the same place I can move the origin point outside of the element
+I can move the origin point outside of a group of elements I can rotate an element/group about the origin
+I can scale an element/group about the origin
+The origin value updates accordingly in the timeline when I do any of the above I can change the origin value by editing its rows in the timeline

 Code

 I can open code.js and verify the code for expression is ok and Haiku.inject